matheusb432/cpp-course/notes/04-functions.md

 - Inline functions are useful for small functions that are called frequently, but they can cause an increase in the binary size if they are too large.

 - Sometimes the compiler inlines functions automatically, this is called _implicit inlining_.

+## Recursive Functions

+_Recursive functions_ are functions that call themselves.
+Their behavior in C++ is much like in other languages.

+- Using recursion are often more expensive than using loops due to the overhead of allocating stack frames and the compiler not being able to optimize them easily.
+If performance is critical, their behavior can be replicated using loops.